View the Syllabus

 Session 2: A Framework for Classroom Assessment: Understanding Your Students?
 Strengths

 This session focuses on understanding the complexity of learning English in order to better assess the "language and learning differences? individual ELL students bring to a classroom.
 It presents tools and strategies for informally assessing student?s language and learning needs.
 Specific assessments will be considered that identify students who have limited English proficiency, and offer information on their challenges.
 These challenges may include oral expression, vocabulary, written expression and/or comprehension.
-Participants will assess their student?s individual differences and identify (multiple) intelligences-based strengths and learning styles.
+Participants will assess their student's individual differences and identify (multiple) intelligences-based strengths.
 Participants will learn about a sociocultural framework for assessing bilingual learners that asks educators to:

 - think and plan how to assess bilingual learners prior to assessing their strengths